 PFSweb is an international business process outsourcing provider of end-to-end eCommerce solutions.
 PFSweb provides these solutions to major brand name companies seeking to optimize their supply chain and to enhance their traditional and online business channels and initiatives.
-Through our eCOST.com® business unit, we are also a leading multi-category online discount retailer of new, "close-out" and recertified brand-name merchandise.
-We derive our revenues from three business segments: 1) eCommerce and business process outsourcing, 2) master distribution and 3) online discount retailing.
+We derive our revenues from a broad range of services as we process individual business transactions on our clients' behalf.
+Marketed as PFSweb's End2End eCommerce[®] solution, the services we offer are organized into the following categories: